 All Purpose Flour

 All purpose flour is typically sifted and blended.
 Industrial flour mills remove the germ and bran, “enrich” the flour with artificial components to make up for the nutritional losses, and blend hard and soft wheat to have an overall protein content of 10%.
-Breakneck Acres does not offer an all purpose flour since we only grow hard wheat that averages 12% protein.
+Breakneck Acres does not offer an all-purpose flour since we do not grow soft varieties of wheat at this time.

 Bread flour is milled from hard wheat that is high in protein.
 It will contain enough gluten to produce nice loaves and specialty products like pizza dough.
-Breakneck Acres’ whole wheat flour is excellent for baking artesian bread and can make a mean pizza dough!
+Breakneck Acres’ Wholemeal Wheat Flour and Fine Sifted Whole Wheat Flour is excellent for baking artesian bread and can make a mean pizza dough!

 Pastry flour is primarily milled from soft winter wheat.
 The flour is starchy and has a protein content of 8-10%.
 Breakneck Acres does not grow a soft winter wheat and does not offer pastry flour at this time.

 Semolina is coarse flour milled from hard, high protein wheat.
 Like all purpose flour, the germ and bran is removed.
 Semolina is primarily used in pasta products.
 The yellow color in pasta comes from durum wheat.
-Breakneck Acres does not grow durum wheat, but we do grow hard, high protein wheat.
-We currently do not sell semolina flour, but we are interested in sifting and testing our flour to be used for pasta produced locally.
+Breakneck Acres does not grow durum wheat, but customers have had success with our Fine Sifted Whole Wheat Flour when making homemade pasta!

 100% Whole Wheat Flour

 And finally—the real deal!
-Our product is the wholemeal, milled from hard red wheat.
-It contains all of the bran, the entire germ, and all of the starchy endosperm from the grain.
+Breakneck Acres’ Wholemeal Wheat Flour contains the bran, germ, and all of the starchy endosperm from the grain.
 Nothing has been added and nothing has been removed!
 We allow you to enjoy the full flavor while consuming protein, fiber, and the highest quality vitamins and minerals.
-Because we do not add preservatives, we recommend that you refrigerate or freeze the flour after opening and use within 3 months of purchase.
+If you are looking for something lighter, we also offer a Fine Sifted Whole Wheat Flour that has some of the coarser germ and bran removed.
+Some customers find this easier to bake with since it is not as heavy as the wholemeal.
+Because we do not add preservatives, we recommend that you refrigerate or freeze the flour after opening and use within three months of purchase.
 Our product is excellent for bread, pizza dough, muffins, and even “healthy” cookies!

 Breakneck Acres purchased an Osttiroler Getreidemühlen (East Tyrolean Stone Mill) in 2011 to provide fresh, affordable, staples foods to the community.
 The world class stone mill was hand crafted from pine by the Green Family in Austria and the millstones come from the Naxos Island in Greece.